xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 - GNSS antenna
 - Time Of Day

-More details will be add with next video.
+More details will be added with next video.